trunghng/trunghng.github.io/_posts/2021-11-22-normal-dist.markdown

 Thus, when computing th{e density, the symmetric part of $\boldsymbol{\Sigma}^{-1}$ is the only one matters.
 Or in other words, without loss of generality, we can assume that $\boldsymbol{\Sigma}^{-1}$ is symmetric, which means that $\boldsymbol{\Sigma}$ is also symmetric.

+With this assumption of symmetry, the covariance matrix $\boldsymbol{\Sigma}$ now has all the properties of a symmetric matrix, as following in the next two sections.

 ### Real eigenvalues
 {: #re-cov}
 Consider an eigenvector, eigenvalue pair $(\mathbf{v},\lambda)$ of covariance matrix $\boldsymbol{\Sigma}$, we have